HFF-Git/LcsNodes-Book/Book-Text.md

 ## *Base Station Firmware*
 <a id="markdown-*base-station-firmware*" name="*base-station-firmware*"></a>

 With the base station hardware in place, let's look at the firmware.
-First of all, the base station is just another LCS node and rests on the LCS core library.
+First of all, the base station is just another LCS node and rests on the LCS runtime library.
 On top there is the locomotive session management, the DCC track power management, the DCC signal generation logic, and finally the RailCom communication interface.
 Being an LCS node, there are attributes and functions to control the base station through node and port items.

 The base station is rather complex node.
 Especially the DCC signal generation requires the node to be very close to the controller chip capabilities.
 The individual parts will be described in the following sections.
 From an overall firmware perspective, the base station does its work in a functions that is called periodically from the LCS core library.
 The difference to other nodes is that the key work of producing the DCC signal is interrupt driven.
 There is a central timer that interrupts whenever the signals need to change their value is the central heartbeat of the node.
 Also, analog values are read with a start routine and an interrupt completer.
 The same is the case for the RailCom UART input.
 Everything that is part of the interrupt driven signal path will also just use interrupts for asynchronous execution.
 All else takes place outside the interrupt routines and is rather straightforward.